IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :NavbarGuidesUrl
 ++++++++++++++++

-Set ``NavbarGuidesUrl`` to a fully-qualified URL which will be used for the "User Guide" link in the navbar.
+Set ``:NavbarGuidesUrl`` to a fully-qualified URL which will be used for the "User Guide" link in the navbar.

-Note: by default, the URL is composed from the settings ``GuidesBaseUrl`` and ``GuidesVersion`` below.
+Note: by default, the URL is composed from the settings ``:GuidesBaseUrl`` and ``:GuidesVersion`` below.

 ``curl -X PUT -d http://example.edu/fancy-dataverse-guide http://localhost:8080/api/admin/settings/:NavbarGuidesUrl``